Last Updated on August 10, 2021 by ACGS Webmaster

 MacGregor DNA Project

-Professor Richard McGregor heads up this project and also analyzes all the data.
-He has been Chairman of the Clan Gregor Society of Scotland (CGS) since 1995.
-In 2002 he initiated the MacGregor DNA project which now has over 1,200 members (December 2016).
+Professor Richard McGregor heads up this project and also, with Professor Neil McGregor in Australia and Keith MacGregor in Connecticut, analyzes all the data.
+He has been Chairman of the Clan Gregor Society SCIO of Scotland (CGS) since 1995.
+In 2002 he initiated the MacGregor DNA Project which now has over 1,900 members (August 2021).
 Every year he publishes a blog in which he discusses what the results suggest and indicates where different individuals share close family relationships which allows people to share genealogies.
+Analysis now concentrates on trying to group families together according to the traditional groups (or ‘houses’ – such as the MacGregors of Roro).
 Over many years he has built up a large genealogical database covering the whole of Scotland and frequently helps MacGregor kin all over the world identify their family roots.
 Check out his blogs: http://themacgregordnaproject.blogspot.com

 Richard is a musician by profession and since retiring from full time teaching now lectures part-time at the Royal Conservatoire of Music in Glasgow.

 For the very latest results as they arrive, go to: http://www.familytreedna.com/public/Ma